Chokladglasyr/research-uppgift/README.md

 ### [Commands I've learnt](/learnt-commandos.md)
 > A list of some of the commands I've used so far.

-In main branchen you can find the following files:
+In main branch you can find the following files:

 + newFile.txt
 + terminal-Kommandon.txt